Published 2024

 The modeled staffing ratios for health occupations are summarized in occupation-specific modules of this report.

 Different types of health care workers overlap in their ability to provide services, and the status quo demand projections assume that care use and delivery patterns will remain unchanged over the projection horizon.
 When comparing demand to supply often one should look at categories of providers rather than specific occupations or specialties.
 For example, family physicians provide care that overlaps that provided by other primary care physicians (pediatricians, general internists, and geriatricians) and some specialist physicians, as well as by providers in other occupations (e.g., physician assistants and nurse practitioners).
 Likewise, some services provided by higher trained providers (e.g., RNs, or physicians) could be provided by less trained providers (e.g., LPNs, or advanced practice providers).
-Hence, there is some flexibility within the health care system to shift some care activities between occupations both for cost effectiveness reasons and if there is a shortfall or a particular provider type.
+Hence, there is some flexibility within the health care system to shift some care activities between occupations both for cost effectiveness reasons and if there is a shortfall of a particular provider type.

 Demand scenarios